truid-app/client-integration/docs/oauth2/app-with-backend.md

 sequenceDiagram

   participant APP as App
-  participant TID as TruID App
+  participant TID as Truid App
   participant BE as Backend
-  participant API as TruID REST API
+  participant API as Truid REST API

   APP ->> BE: C-1: https://example.com/confirm-signup